ZAINheroOFtime/scRNAseq-Dashboard/README.md

 # scRNAseq-Dashboard
- A single cell RNA sequence analysis dashboard made in R shiny.
+ A web app made in R shiny to analyze single cell RNA sequencing data with Seurat.